-5As is standard in studies using the CNLSY, our (unweighted) analysis is based on children born to mothers from the random sample of the NLSY79.
-Thus, distributions are based on children born to a random sample of American women born between 1957 and 1964, which may differ from distributions for any specific cohort of children.
+&lt;sup>5 As is standard in studies using the CNLSY, our (unweighted) analysis is based on children born to mothers from the random sample of the NLSY79.
+Thus, distributions are based on children born to a random sample of American women born between 1957 and 1964, which might differ from distributions for any specific cohort of children.